hdquemada/hdquemada.github.io/_pages/cv.md

 contributed by those countries to a regional biosafety regulatory system.

-2004-2009.
-US Department of Agriculture (Foreign Agricultural Services).
+US Department of Agriculture-Foreign Agricultural Services (2004-2009).
 Planning and implementation of capacity building activities for the National Biosafety Committee of Serbia-Montenegro.
 Organized and implemented a series of workshops on biosafety and agricultural biotechnology.
 Assisted in establishing Institutional Biosafety Committees nationwide.

-2004.
-National Center for Food and Agricultural Policy (NCFAP)/US Department of Agriculture.
+National Center for Food and Agricultural Policy/US Department of Agriculture (2004).
 Team member: Served as resource person for technical expertise on agricultural biotechnology during a visit to Thailand.
-Advised Thai Department of Agriculture scientists on approaches to tracing genetically engineered papaya seeds.\
+Advised Thai Department of Agriculture scientists on approaches to tracing genetically engineered papaya seeds.

-2003.
 USAID/Agricultural Biotechnology Support Program II/Development
-Alternatives, Inc. Team member: Conducted an assessment of status of biotechnology research in Indonesia.
+Alternatives, Inc (2003).
+Team member: Conducted an assessment of status of biotechnology research in Indonesia.
 Made recommendations for USAID activities to strengthen biotechnology capacity in that country, as part of a broader USAID agricultural strategy.
 Collected technical information to be used in ABSPII priority setting session held August 4-5, 2003.

-2003.
-USAID/Chemonics International., Inc. Conducted an assessment of scientific research project concept notes.
+USAID/Chemonics International., Inc (2003).
+Conducted an assessment of scientific research project concept notes.
 Interviewed researchers and made recommendations regarding merit of the projects and requirements for full proposals to be submitted to USAID Uganda.

-2002-present.
-USAID/Michigan State University.
+USAID/Michigan State University (2002-2009).
 Coordinator of regulatory strategy and product delivery for commercialization of transgenic potato tuber moth potatoes (South Africa).

-2002-2004.
-USAID/Michigan State University.
+USAID/Michigan State University (2002-2004).
 Coordinator of regulatory strategy and product delivery for commercialization of transgenic mustard producing oil enhanced in beta-carotene (India).